-You might be surprised to learn that there are two different underlying causes behind addictions: addiction to the adrenaline rush and glucose deficiency.
-Certainly, other factors can play a role, including emotional stress, high tension, and feelings of affront.
-However, adrenaline dependence and glucose deficiency – or a combination of both – are almost always present.
-This still remains unknown to medical research and science.
-From these underlying problems stem countless possible addictions, including alcohol, drugs, sex, food, diet sodas, extreme sports, and more.
+You might be surprised to learn that there are two distinct underlying causes of addiction: adrenaline addiction and glucose deficiency.
+Certainly, other factors can play a role, including emotional stress, intense tension, and feelings of insult.
+However, there is almost always an adrenaline addiction and a glucose deficiency—or a combination of the two.
+This remains unknown to medical research and science.
+From these underlying issues, countless possible addictions arise, including to alcohol, drugs, sex, food, diet soda, extreme sports, and more.

 Glucose depletion

-To understand addictions, we must first understand how important glucose is to our bodies.
-Glucose is a sugar found in fruits, starchy vegetables and raw honey.
-Every cell in our body is powered by glucose.
+To understand addiction, we first need to understand how important glucose is to our bodies.
+Glucose is a sugar found in fruits, starchy vegetables, and raw honey.
+Every cell in our body is fueled by glucose.
 The brain needs critical levels of glucose to function optimally.

-When we are deprived of glucose, we are obsessed with getting it from another source because it is critical to our survival.
-If you've ever felt desperate for a sweet, chocolate, glass of wine, or any kind of white bread or pasta, that's your body craving glucose.
+When we are deprived of glucose, we are obsessed with getting it from another source because it is crucial for our survival.
+If you have ever felt desperate for a candy bar, chocolate, a glass of wine, or any white bread or pasta, that is your body craving glucose.

-One of the main reasons addictions are so widespread is that almost everyone has some level of insulin resistance due to too much fat in their diet.
-The more fat that gets stuck in the bloodstream, organs, digestive tract and lymph fluid, the more insulin is needed to try to push the sugar through and around the saturated fat so it can enter the cells and the body can function.
-Attempts to deliver vital glucose to the organs, muscles and nervous system, overcoming the resistance of excess fat, is the true, unknown meaning of the term "insulin resistance".
-You can read more about the topic in the book "Help for the Liver" .
+One of the main reasons addiction is so widespread is that almost everyone has some level of insulin resistance due to too much fat in their diet.
+The more fat that is stored in the bloodstream, organs, digestive tract, and lymphatic fluid, the more insulin is needed to try to push sugar through and around the saturated fat so it can enter the cells and the body can function.
+Trying to deliver vital glucose to the organs, muscles, and nervous system, overcoming the resistance of excess fat, is the true, unknown meaning of the term "insulin resistance."
+You can read more about this in the book "Help for the Liver" .

-When the glucose levels in our body and brain are depleted, we open the door to many addictions, such as addiction to refined sugar and alcohol, and set ourselves up for the second major cause of addiction: adrenaline addiction.
+When glucose levels in our body and brain are depleted, we open the door to multiple addictions, such as addiction to refined sugar and alcohol, and set ourselves up for the second major cause of addictions: addiction to adrenaline.

 Adrenaline addiction

-Glucose is so important for our body that it should be taken every hour and a half to two ( ideal examples of such a meal can be seen in the recipe "10 snacks for healthy adrenal glands" ).
-If there is no glucose available, our adrenal glands begin to release adrenaline into the body so that we can function normally during the day.
-This release of adrenaline is known as a "rush".
-But nowadays, most of us ride on adrenaline all the time without even realizing what's going on.
-Adrenaline is not only highly addictive, but also destructive to our body.
-It is not meant to be something our body relies on day in and day out.
-Life stress and strain, poor food choices, and environmental toxins can all play a role in daily adrenaline rushes.
+Glucose is so important to our bodies that it needs to be consumed every hour and a half to two ( see the recipe “10 Snacks for Healthy Adrenals” for an ideal example of such a meal ).
+If glucose is not available, our adrenal glands begin to release adrenaline into the body so that we can function normally during the day.
+This release of adrenaline is known as a “rush.”
+But these days, most of us are running on adrenaline all the time without even realizing what is happening.
+Adrenaline is not only highly addictive, but it is also destructive to our bodies.
+It is not meant to be something our bodies rely on day in and day out.
+The stresses and strains of life, poor food choices, and environmental toxins can all play a role in daily adrenaline rushes.

-Addiction to the sensation of adrenaline (usually unconsciously) contributes to almost any pattern of addiction, whether it's drugs, extreme sports, anger, coffee, or anything else.
+Addiction to the feeling of adrenaline (usually unconsciously) contributes to almost every addiction pattern, whether it's to drugs, extreme sports, anger, coffee, or anything else.

-Glucose depletion and adrenaline addiction can also create symptoms of confusion, brain fog , and fatigue in young adults.
-This can lead to medication being prescribed for these symptoms and for conditions such as attention deficit hyperactivity disorder.
-This is often the case with students who are struggling to learn - part of what these young people really need is more of the natural glucose and minerals their brains use from fruits, leafy greens and vegetables.
+Glucose depletion and adrenaline addiction can also create symptoms of confusion, brain fog , and fatigue in young people.
+This can lead to prescriptions for these symptoms and for conditions like attention deficit hyperactivity disorder.
+This is often the case with students who are struggling with their studies—part of what these young people really need is more natural glucose and minerals that their brains use from fruits, leafy greens, and vegetables.

-It is extremely important for us humans to eat, but many people experience problems with eating.
-Everyone needs to plan what to eat and when to eat, but it can be terribly confusing with all the misinformation out there.
+Eating is incredibly important to us humans, but many people experience eating problems.
+Everyone needs to plan what to eat and when to eat, but it can be terribly confusing with all the misinformation that is being spread.

-If you struggle with eating problems, know that you are not alone.
+If you struggle with eating problems, keep in mind that you are not alone.
 Most people have some kind of problem with food.
-Some people eat too much and others don't eat enough.
-Some people are consumed by worries about what to eat, and others forget to eat at all.
+Some people eat too much, while others don't eat enough.
+Some people are consumed by worrying about what to eat, while others forget to eat at all.

-It's true that many people use food to cope emotionally, but emotional eating isn't just that.
-In order to survive, our body is absolutely dependent on food, so it is important to carefully consider our relationship with food, especially glucose.
-Often, what actually causes emotional eating is the body's desperate call for glucose.
-During times of stress and emotions, this need is greater because the body uses more glucose to combat the rush of adrenaline that occurs when we are faced with emotional problems, daily worries, tension and worries.
+It’s true that many people use food to cope emotionally, but emotional eating is not just that.
+Our bodies are completely dependent on food to survive, so it’s important to take a close look at our relationship with food, especially glucose.
+Often, what’s really causing emotional eating is the body’s desperate call for glucose.
+During times of stress and emotion, this need is greater because the body uses more glucose to combat the surge of adrenaline that occurs when we’re faced with emotional issues, daily worries, stress, and anxiety.

 The right kind of sugar

-If you're constantly reaching for the wrong kinds of sugar, including alcohol, candy, cakes, sodas, and almost all packaged foods, you're probably deficient in the right kind of glucose for your brain and other vital organs.
+If you’re constantly reaching for the wrong types of sugar, including alcohol, candy, cakes, sodas, and almost all packaged foods, you’re probably lacking the right kind of glucose in your brain and other vital organs.
 Because of this, you can become addicted to the wrong kind of sugar.
-When you're craving the wrong sugars, your body is actually seeking—and desperately needing—the natural sugars in fresh fruits and starchy vegetables.
-The healing glucose these foods contain helps the body in countless ways, including maintaining neurotransmitters and helping to prevent addiction.
+When you crave the wrong sugars, your body is actually seeking out—and desperately needing—the natural sugars in fresh fruits and starchy vegetables.
+The healing glucose that these foods contain helps the body in countless ways, including by supporting neurotransmitters and helping to prevent addiction.

 Sugar-free diets

 It's best to stay away from high-fat, sugar-free diets.
-Your body is designed to run on glucose, so if you try to go without natural sugars, you can become addicted to adrenaline because adrenaline compensates for the lack of glucose.
-Initially, the release of adrenaline may lead to the desired weight loss, but over time, the corrosive adrenaline coursing through your body can burn out your adrenal glands and create and worsen other serious health conditions.
-Therefore, you may experience adrenal fatigue five to ten years after trying a longer-term low-carb diet.
+Your body is designed to run on glucose, so trying to cut out natural sugars can lead to an adrenaline addiction as adrenaline compensates for the lack of glucose.
+Initially, the adrenaline rush may lead to the desired weight loss, but over time, the corrosive adrenaline that flows through your body can burn out your adrenal glands and create and worsen other serious health conditions.
+As a result, you may experience adrenal fatigue five to ten years after you've tried a longer-term low-carb diet.

 Avoiding the adrenaline rush

-If you try to stay away from refined, unhealthy sugars, but don't replace those sugars with natural sugars from starchy fruits and vegetables, eventually adrenaline will start to flood your system every time you see your favorite sweet treat or glass of wine.
-You may notice that you feel excited or tremble internally, which is a sign of an adrenaline rush.
-Flood your body with healing natural sugars and consume some glucose every one to two hours to prevent those adrenaline rushes from wreaking havoc on the body.
+If you try to stay away from refined, unhealthy sugars but don't replace those sugars with natural sugars from starchy fruits and vegetables, eventually adrenaline will start flooding your system every time you see your favorite sweet treat or a glass of wine.
+You may notice that you feel excited or have an internal tremor, which is a sign of an adrenaline rush.
+Flood your system with healing natural sugars and consume a little glucose every one to two hours to prevent those adrenaline rushes from wreaking havoc on your body.

-Your adrenaline will be racing in anticipation of whatever you've become addicted to.
-This means that you can be euphoric from the adrenaline coursing through your veins before you've even had a sip of soda, eaten, consumed alcohol, or taken a drug.
+Your adrenaline will be racing in anticipation of whatever you're addicted to.
+This means you may be euphoric from the adrenaline coursing through your veins before you've even had a sip of soda, eaten a meal, drunk alcohol, or taken a drug.
 It's hard to break the cycle of addiction once it's started.
-That's why it's so important to supply your body with enough sugars from fresh fruits and vegetables.
+That's why it's so important to provide your body with enough sugars from fresh fruits and vegetables.

-When treating any type of food addiction, it is important to include green leafy vegetables daily, especially spinach and thyme.
-If you want to stop your chocolate addiction, cutting out all sugars isn't the answer.
+When treating any type of food addiction, it's important to include leafy greens, especially spinach and thyme, in your daily diet.
+If you want to break your chocolate addiction, the answer isn't to cut out all sugars.
 Instead, introduce glucose-rich foods and fruits that will help your brain and body thrive, including dates, cantaloupe, watermelon, mangoes, bananas.

 If you're struggling with alcohol addiction, your brain is probably in desperate need of glucose.
-Although the methyl sugar in alcohol can quickly reach the brain, it can also be extremely harmful.
+While the methyl sugar in alcohol can reach your brain quickly, it can also be extremely harmful.
 Unlike the healing glucose in fruits and vegetables, the methyl sugar in alcohol can cloud your brain over time.

 Instead of flooding your brain with the harmful methyl sugar found in alcohol, start flooding your body with the natural glucose it craves.
-Start replacing wine and vodka with the foods these drinks are made from - grapes and potatoes or whatever fruit you like best.
-Incorporating all high-glucose fruits into your diet is crucial when starting to kick alcohol addiction.
+Start replacing wine and vodka with the foods these drinks are made from – grapes and potatoes or whatever fruit you like best.
+Including all the high-glucose fruits in your diet is crucial when you start to break free from alcohol addiction.

-Many people who are addicted to alcohol are not that interested in food and get most of their daily calories from alcohol.
-To break free from this addiction, it is important to have regular snacks and meals rich in glucose every day.
-Dates, dried mango and fresh papaya are especially useful.
+Many people who are addicted to alcohol do not care much about food and get most of their daily calories from alcohol.
+To break free from this addiction, it is important to regularly eat snacks and meals rich in glucose every day.
+Dates, dried mango and fresh papaya are especially beneficial.

-If you are addicted to any kind of drug, you are probably suffering from glucose deficiency and adrenaline addiction.
-If you are addicted to opiates, it is possible to have both an opiate addiction and an adrenaline addiction.
-Unfortunately, these two addictions can work together to wreak even more havoc.
-Addiction to opiates can be extremely difficult to overcome because when a person uses, their adrenaline is running at full capacity.
-Addiction to amphetamines can be challenging to break because every time a person takes an amphetamine, their adrenal glands flood the body with adrenaline.
+If you are addicted to any type of drug, you are likely suffering from glucose deficiency and adrenaline addiction.
+If you are addicted to opiates, it is possible that you have both an opiate addiction and an adrenaline addiction.
+Unfortunately, these two addictions can work together to cause even more havoc.
+Opiate addiction can be extremely difficult to overcome because when a person uses, their adrenaline is working at full power.
+Amphetamine addiction can be challenging to break because every time a person takes an amphetamine, their adrenal glands flood the body with adrenaline.

-To fight drug addiction, it is important to get plenty of mineral salts from vegetables, green leafy vegetables and some fruits.
-A simple way to get mineral salts is to drink a glass of lemon water when you get up every day.
-Another important part is eating the right kind of glucose, including wild blueberries, apples, cantaloupe, watermelon, mango, and papaya.
-Raw honey is another amazing food that is full of minerals.
+To combat drug addiction, it is important to get plenty of minerals from vegetables, leafy greens, and some fruits.
+A simple way to get minerals is to drink a glass of water with lemon every morning.
+Another important part is to eat the right kind of glucose, including blueberries, apples, cantaloupe, watermelon, mango, and papaya.
+Raw honey is another amazing food that is packed with minerals.

-It's also important to eat nutritious foods every hour or hour and a half when you're in drug addiction treatment.
-Celery stalks and celery stalk juice can be incredibly healing for all addictions, but especially drug addictions.
-Celery stalks can also aid in the detoxification process by cleansing the liver of toxins, and people with drug addictions tend to have extremely overworked livers.
+It is also important to eat nutritious foods every hour or hour and a half when you are in treatment for drug addiction.
+Celery and celery juice can be incredibly healing for all addictions, but especially for drug addictions.
+Celery can also help with the detoxification process by cleansing the liver of toxins, and people with drug addictions usually have extremely congested livers.
 It is extremely important to understand how the liver works and what it needs.
-Finding a good doctor, clinic or rehab help is also important for drug addicts.
+Finding a good doctor, clinic, or rehab facility is also important for drug addicts.

 Overcoming addictions

 When it comes to fighting addiction, it's essential to fuel your body properly and understand the role of adrenaline.
-Bulimia , for example, is a challenging eating disorder to overcome because it's easy to become addicted to the rush of adrenaline that rises—and can create a euphoric feeling—when the contents of the stomach are pushed up. ( Other factors, including emotional distress and toxic heavy metals in the brain, may also play a role in bulimia .)
+For example, bulimia is a challenging eating disorder to overcome because it's easy to become addicted to the huge adrenaline rush that surges—and can create a euphoric feeling—when the contents of your stomach are pushed up. ( Other factors, including emotional distress and toxic heavy metals in the brain, can also play a role in bulimia .)

 Glucose and mineral salts

-Glucose deficiency in the brain may be the problem underlying as many as 90% of addictions.
-That's why eating lots of fruits, leafy greens, and vegetables is critical to overcoming any type of addiction.
+A lack of glucose in the brain may be the underlying problem in as many as 90% of addictions.
+That's why eating plenty of fruits, leafy greens, and vegetables is crucial to overcoming any type of addiction.

 In addition to their glucose content, many fruits and vegetables are high in minerals that fuel neurotransmitters and support and restore brain health.
-Spinach and cabbage are loaded with healing mineral salts.
-Other mineral-rich fruits are cranberries, wild blueberries, blackberries, raspberries, apples, tomatoes, cucumbers, kiwi, dates and watermelons.
+Spinach and kale are loaded with healing mineral salts.
+Other mineral-rich fruits include cranberries, blueberries, blackberries, raspberries, apples, tomatoes, cucumbers, kiwi, dates, and watermelon.

 To understand the importance of these natural mineral salts, let's look at the brain.
-The brain is full of neurons.
-Each neuron has an electrical impulse that travels from one side of the neuron to the other using neurotransmitter chemicals.
-These electrical impulses need sodium, potassium, magnesium, and glucose to travel successfully through neurons.
+The brain is filled with neurons.
+Each neuron has an electrical impulse that travels from one side of the neuron to the other with the help of neurotransmitter chemicals.
+These electrical impulses need sodium, potassium, magnesium, and glucose to successfully travel through the neurons.

-Unfortunately, when someone experiences severe stress or an emotional breakdown, neurotransmitter chemicals decrease and electrical impulses no longer have the support they need to travel through neurons.
-The electrical impulses can heat up as they try to pass through the neurons and as a result begin to short out.
-If there are enough electrical impulses in someone's brain, they can become addicted to things like junk food, because brain fog , confusion, and fatigue often lead to excessive hunger.
-At these times, what the body actually needs is glucose and mineral salts, which can cool electrical impulses and help neurotransmitter chemicals.
+Unfortunately, when someone experiences severe stress or emotional turmoil, neurotransmitter chemicals are depleted and the electrical impulses no longer have the support they need to travel through the neurons.
+The electrical impulses can heat up as they try to travel through the neurons and, as a result, start to short out.
+If someone has enough electrical impulses in their brain, they can become addicted to things like junk food, because brain fog , confusion, and fatigue often lead to excessive hunger.
+At these times, what the body really needs are glucose and mineral salts, which can cool down the electrical impulses and help the neurotransmitter chemicals.

-Incorporating toxic heavy metal detox daily is another critical practice to incorporate as toxic heavy metals can cause addictions.
-Clearing the heavy metals from the brain will allow the neurotransmitters to recover and work again.
-The Healer Medium's Heavy Metal Detox Smoothie is a great way to get the five essential heavy metal detox foods daily: cilantro, wild blueberries (or wild blueberry powder ), spirulina , barley grass juice powder , and Atlantic Dulce .
+Incorporating a daily detox from toxic heavy metals is another critical practice to incorporate, as toxic heavy metals can be addictive.
+Clearing the brain of heavy metals will allow the neurotransmitters to rebuild and function again.
+The Healer Medium’s Heavy Metal Detox Smoothie is a great way to get your daily intake of the five essential heavy metal detox foods: cilantro, wild blueberries (or wild bilberry powder ), spirulina , barley grass juice powder , and Atlantic dulse .

 Medicinal foods and nutritional supplements

-* GABA and 5-HTP to support neurotransmitter chemicals.
+* GABA and 5-HT to support neurotransmitter chemicals.

-* Organic lemon balm for nerves and brain.
+* Organic lemon balm for the nerves and brain.

 * Inositol or any supplement that contains inositol.